MicrosoftDocs/quantum-docs/articles/contributing-code.md

 ### Citations and References ### -->

-## Pull Requests
+## Pull requests

-When you are ready to contribute your work, please send a Pull Request via GitHub to the corresponding repository.
+When you are ready to contribute your work, please send a [pull request](contributing-pull-requests.md) via GitHub to the corresponding repository.
 The team will review and provide feedback.
 All comments need to be answered and resolved and all checks need to pass before the code is merged to the `main` branch.

-## When We'll Reject a Pull Request
+## When we'll reject a pull request

 Sometimes, we'll reject the pull request for a contribution.
 If this happens to you, it doesn't mean that it's bad, as there's a number of reasons why we might not be able to accept a particular contribution.
-Perhaps most commonly, a contribution to the quantum programming community is a really good one, but the Quantum Development Kit repositories aren't the right place to develop it.
+Perhaps most commonly, a contribution to the quantum programming community is a really good one, but the QDK repositories aren't the right place to develop it.
-In such cases, we strongly encourage you to make your own repository --- part of the strength of the Quantum Development Kit is that it's easy to make and distribute your own libraries using GitHub and NuGet.org, the same way that we distribute the canon and chemistry libraries today.
+In such cases, we strongly encourage you to make your own repository --- part of the strength of the QDK is that it's easy to make and distribute your own libraries using GitHub and NuGet.org, the same way that we distribute the canon and chemistry libraries today.

 At other times, we may reject a good contribution simply because we aren't yet ready to maintain and develop it.
 It can be difficult to do everything, so we plan out what features we're best able to work on as a roadmap.